dotarjun/Portfolio-v2/src/content/work/Portfolio.md

 - <a href="https://vercel.com/" target="_blank">Vercel</a>
 - <a href="https://github.com/" target="_blank">GitHub</a>

-### Description
+### Overview

 The Portfolio project serves as a digital representation of my professional portfolio.
 It includes a collection of my projects, contact links, and other relevant information to provide an overview of my skills and experience.

-The website is built using **Astro.js**, a static site generator that allows for the use of React components and JSX syntax.
-This combination of technologies enables a dynamic and interactive user experience while ensuring optimal performance and fast-loading pages.
+The website is built using **Astro.js**, a static site generator that allows for the use of **React** components and JSX syntax.

 To achieve a sleek and responsive design, the website is styled using **Tailwind CSS**, a utility-first CSS framework.
-Tailwind CSS's extensive set of utility classes allows for a highly customized and visually appealing layout.

-For hosting, the website is deployed on **Vercel**, a popular platform known for its ease of use, scalability, and high-performance deployment infrastructure.
-This ensures that the website is accessible to visitors worldwide and can handle varying levels of traffic with ease.

-The source code for the Portfolio project is available on **GitHub**, making it open-source and allowing other developers to view, contribute, and provide feedback on the codebase.
-This fosters collaboration and continuous improvement of the project.

 To craft the website's design and user interface, **Figma**, a cloud-based design and prototyping tool, was utilized.
-Figma offers a collaborative environment for designers and developers to work together, creating a visually stunning and user-friendly website.

 Overall, the Portfolio project showcases a combination of cutting-edge technologies and design tools to present my skills and achievements in an impressive and accessible manner, demonstrating my commitment to innovation and professional excellence.

-### Features
+### Key Features

+- #### Dark Mode

-- **Dark Mode:** The website supports a dark mode, which can be toggled by clicking the moon icon in the top right corner of the page.
+  The website supports a dark mode, which can be toggled by clicking the moon icon in the top right corner of the page.

+- #### Responsive Design

-- **Responsive design:** The portfolio is built to be fully responsive, ensuring a seamless user experience across various devices and screen sizes.
+  The portfolio is built to be fully responsive, ensuring a seamless user experience across various devices and screen sizes.

+- #### Project Showcase

-- **Project showcase:** I have included a selection of my best projects, accompanied by descriptions, screenshots, and links to live demos or repositories.
+  I have included a selection of my best projects, accompanied by descriptions, screenshots, and links to live demos or repositories.

+- #### Skills and Expertise

-- **Skills and expertise:** The portfolio highlights my areas of expertise and skills, giving visitors an understanding of the technologies I work with.
+  The portfolio highlights my areas of expertise and skills, giving visitors an understanding of the technologies I work with.

+- #### Contact Links
-- **Contact links:** The website includes links to my social media profiles and other relevant contact information.
+  The website includes links to my social media profiles and other relevant contact information.